 Many of your daily work and home computer operations have been made easy by the use of browser extensions.
 However, they also require memory, so you might want to think about disabling or removing your extensions.

-5 Ways to Free up RAM on Windows 10
+4 Steps to Free up RAM on Windows 11

 If you are still having trouble freeing up your RAM storage, you might have too many programs and applications without even knowing.
-Try these five ways to free up RAM storage for Windows 10 computers.
+Try these five ways to free up RAM storage for Windows 11 computers and speed up your Windows PC.

 If you have used your computer for at least a few years, then you have probably downloaded a fair amount of software that you either forgot about or no longer use.
 After the processes tab tells you which programs use the most space, you will want to maneuver to the startup tab to stop those you no longer need.